x

 Please note that the TAMIU DSS office reserves the right to make a determination on the appropriateness of submitted documentation and requests for accommodation(s) on a case-by-case situation.
 Also, keep in mind that documentation acceptable for other agencies and institutions (e.g., vocational rehabilitation agencies, public schools) may not be sufficient for determining post-secondary services.

-The DSS office provides students with a variety of verification forms that can be downloaded and completed by the student’s provider, if other forms of documentation are not available or sufficient.
+The DSS office provides students with a variety of Medical Health Forms (Templates) forms that can be completed by the student's provider, if other forms of documentation are not available or sufficient.

 In addition to services to students with permanent disabling conditions, the DSS office also provides services on a temporary basis.
 Documentation from a licensed professional is needed to provide these services.